Paul Rosbaud: Spy for Great Britain

 Rosbaud supplied Moe Berg and Horace Calvert with a list of scientists in the Russian sector of Berlin when scientists were sought to join the victors after the war.

-Pergamon founder and editor
+Pergamon Press co-founder and editor

 After the war, Rosbaud took up residence in England.
-He worked for Butterworth-Springer, a company set up in response to a Scientific Advisory Board that included Alfred Egerton, Charles Galton Darwin, Edward Salisbury, and Alexander Fleming.
+He worked for Butterworth-Springer, an Anglo-German publishing company set up in response to a Scientific Advisory Board that included Alfred Egerton, Charles Galton Darwin, Edward Salisbury, and Alexander Fleming.
 When the Butterworth Company decided to pull out of the English/German liaison, Robert Maxwell acquired 75% while 25% rested with Rosbaud.
-The company name was changed to Pergamon Press; the partners, with their considerable language skills, cooperated in establishing new academic journals until 1956.
+The company name was changed to Pergamon Press; the partners, with their considerable language skills, cooperated to establish new academic journals until 1956.
 After a disagreement, Rosbaud left.
 Maxwell said Rosbaud "was an outstanding editor of the European type from whom I learned some of the trade in the early days".